 How does blackjack work?

-The goal of blackjack is simple – players are trying to get card to make a total as close as possible to 21, without going over it.
+The goal of Blackjack is simple – players are trying to get the card to make a total as close as possible to 21 without going over it.
 Players also need to have a higher final hand than the dealer to win.
 The dealer gives out cards, with players choosing whether they want to take on more cards or stop at their current amount.
-You can find out more on our how to play blackjack guide.
+You can find out more in our how-to-play blackjack guide.

 How can I find a reputable blackjack casino online?